lucianotonet/dev-assistant-client/README.md

 ## What is it?

-[Dev Assistant](https://devassistant.tonet.dev) is custom Dev Assistant GPT that can help us developers by executing tasks directly on our development environment.
+[Dev Assistant](https://devassistant.tonet.dev) is a *GPTs*, a ([tailored version of ChatGPT](https://openai.com/chatgpt#do-more-with-gpts)) that can assist developers by executing tasks directly in our development environment.
+GPTs are a new way for anyone to create a tailored version of ChatGPT to be more helpful in their daily life, at specific tasks, at work, or at home.
+For more information about GPTs, please refer to [OpenAI's blog post](https://openai.com/blog/introducing-gpts).

-This repo contains the Dev Assistant CLI, which is a Python package that is basically the core component of the project.
-It receives instructions from Dev Assistant GPT, executes it locally and sends the response back.
+This repository contains the Dev Assistant CLI, a Python package that serves as the core component of the project.
+It receives instructions from Dev Assistant GPT, executes them locally, and sends the response back.

 ## Features